-The Student-Athlete Advisory Committees (SAACs) from the North Coast Athletic Conference (NCAC) and Presidents' Athletic Conference (PAC) will engage in a friendly, spirited fundraising competition during the 2017 NCAA Division III Week in support of a pair of coaches in each league that are battling separate forms of cancer.
+CLEVELAND, OH -- The Student-Athlete Advisory Committees (SAAC) from the North Coast Athletic Conference (NCAC) and Presidents' Athletic Conference (PAC) will engage in a friendly, spirited fundraising competition during the 2019 NCAA Division III Week.

-The SAAC groups at NCAC and PAC member institutions will conduct a week long "Change War" from Monday, April 3 through Sunday, April 9.
-Campus SAAC groups will collect change during Division III Week, and the conference which raises the most combined funds will be declared the PAC/NCAC "Change War" winner.
+The SAAC groups at NCAC and PAC member institutions will conduct a week long "Change War" from Friday, March 29 through Sunday, April 7.
+Campus SAAC groups will collect change during Division III Week, and the conference which raises the most combined funds will be declared the NCAC/PAC "Change War" winner.
 Additionally, each conference will celebrate the member school that raises the most funds within its respective league.

 NCAA Division III Week is a positive opportunity for all individuals associated with Division III to observe and celebrate the impact of athletics and of student-athletes on their campus and surrounding community.
 During the week, every Division III school and conference office is encouraged to conduct a type of outreach activity that falls into one of three categories: academic accomplishment; athletic experience; or leadership/community service/campus involvement.

 Founded in 1983, the North Coast Athletic Conference is made up of ten academically selective colleges and universities - Allegheny College, DePauw University, Denison University, Hiram College, Kenyon College, Oberlin College, Ohio Wesleyan University, Wabash College, Wittenberg University and the College of Wooster, along with affiliate member, Earlham College (field hockey).
 The NCAC sponsors 23 championship sports, 11 for men and 12 for women.